-returns to our staff for his third summer, all the way from South Wales.
+returns to our staff for his 4th summer, all the way from South Wales.
 This summer, Connor will be co-directing our Counselor-In-Training and Junior Counselor programs.
+As our Assistant Director, Connor coaches our counseling staff and has a strong role in our leadership curriculum.

 Connor is currently attending University to obtain his teaching degree.
 During his gap year, Connor volunteered in Tamil Nadu, Southern India for five weeks.
 He taught sports and spoken English to underprivileged boys and girls aged five to twenty-one.
 More so, he participated in programs to encourage organic farming and women empowerment.
 Connor has also traveled to Sweden, where he worked with local sports clubs and their members.